OpenBfS/gis-client/src/Readme.md

 Such overrides, while automatically required, will only be included if their target class ("Ext.foo.Bar" in this case) is also required.
 This simplifies applying patches or extensions to other classes.

+## Documentation

+To build the documentation please use the scripts from package json:

+    "jsdoc": "./node_modules/.bin/jsdoc -c jsdoc-config.json",
+    "gnosdoc": "gitbook pdf ../docs/gnosparams ../docs/gnosparamsGNOS-Parameter.pdf",
+    "jsduck": "jsduck --config jsduck-config.json",

+"gnosdoc" requires the installation of gitbook and calibre
+    $ npm install gitbook-cli -g (we could alternativley add it to the packages)
+    $ sudo aptitude install calibre

+"jsduck" requires the installation of jsduck
+    $ [sudo] gem install jsduck